syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/03.connect-two-subnets-with-each-other/docs.en.md

 To create a new interface on our router:

-* Click on the left side bar, then "Network" --> "Router".
+* Click on the left side bar, then "Network" --> "Routers".
 * Click on the first router you want to establish a connection with.
-* In the new window, under "Interfaces", click on "Add Interfaces".
+* Click on the tab "Interfaces" --> "Add Interfaces".
 * Click on the router we want to connect to and add an IP under "IP" out of the IP range from target router.
 * Click "Submit".